 Requirements for International Students

-International Student and Dependent Waiver Standards for the Student Health Insurance Plan
+- International Student and Dependent Health Insurance Requirements

 - U.S. carrier or entity is approved to do business in the U.S. and compliant with all guidelines of the Patient Protection and Affordable Care Act (PPACA)